 Invite a yoga instructor to come and teach the ladies basic yoga moves.
 This might seem to be geared toward the younger crowd, but encourage those of all ages to attend.
 The instructor could teach different breathing techniques and those who wish could do some of the movements by sitting in a chair instead of doing it on the ground.

 This was an activity we did in our ward and the instructor happened to be LDS.
 During the cooldown, she gave a quick spiritual thought that brought the whole thing together.
 It was a favorite activity for many!

 Couponing and Scone Making

 Invite someone to teach a 30-minute course on coupons and saving money.
 It could be as basic as going over some of the best money-saving apps that people can find on their phones.
-You could do this a stand-alone activity – or do a play on words and have some sort of bread-making scone-making demonstration as the second half.
+You could do this as a stand-alone activity – or do a play on words and have some sort of bread-making scone-making demonstration in the second half.
 Saving money and making “dough”.

-This blog does a great job at explaining how one might work.
+This blog does a great job of explaining how one might work.

 Invite a professional organizer or someone who knows their stuff- to teach a class on tips and tricks to stay organized.

 Not all activities have to be fun and exciting.
 It’s important to meet the needs of the sisters in all sorts of ways.
-Find a professional therapist to come and talk on certain subjects that might pertain to those in your ward.
+Find a professional therapist to come and talk about certain subjects that might pertain to those in your ward.

 Some ideas might include: